coldham10/coldham10.github.io/cv.md

 <h3>Digital Technology Leadership Program Intern &nbsp; | &nbsp; 2017</h3>
 <div class="row">
 	<div class="8u 12u$(medium)">
-	<p>At Pratt &amp; Whitney, I lead a cross-functional team to plan, prepare and execute testing for a large,
+	<p>At Pratt &amp; Whitney, I led a cross-functional team to plan, prepare and execute testing for a large,
 business-wide software project.
 I worked closely with supply chain and logistics experts, software developers, aerospace engineers, multiple IT teams and management to develop and execute a test strategy that covered integration testing and user acceptance testing.</p>